K0K0SHA/project_WPA3-PSK_hack/README.md

 check chan archives in order to get it.

 # Dev teams working on WPA3
-(I'm actively looking for people to collaborate with) airgeddon aircrack-ng
+Most of these teams are manned by volunteers.
+I'm actively looking for people to collaborate with.
+- airgeddon
+- aircrack-ng
-WiFite (unconfirmed)
+- WiFite (unconfirmed)